Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 Second, the seven days of Genesis 1 have no bearing on discussions regarding the age of the earth.
 This conclusion stems from an analysis and interpretation of the Genesis text within its ancient context.
 While many young-earth proponents defend their view out of a perceived obligation to uphold the Bible’s authority, the biblical text itself does not demand a young-earth perspective.
 Consequently, there is little reason to maintain this stance.
 Believers who are prepared to consider unpopular positions and explore alternative interpretations in an effort to defend the Bible’s reputation may find solace in the fact that Genesis 1 does not conflict with scientific evidence supporting an old earth.
 This realisation may offer comfort to some.

-Third, we ought to remember the intended audience of the text.
-Genesis wasn’t meant as a secret codebook of future scientific discoveries, it was written for an ancient audience.
+Third, we must remember who Genesis was written for.
+It was not given to a modern scientific culture, and it was not intended as a coded deposit of future discoveries.
+It was written for an ancient audience, within an ancient world, and it speaks accordingly.
 There is no instance in the Old Testament where God imparts scientific knowledge beyond the understanding of the Israelite audience.
 And if God consistently communicates using terms and concepts familiar to the Israelites, why should we expect to find modern scientific insights hidden within the text?

-This principle mirrors how we use language in everyday life.
+We already understand this principle in ordinary speech.
 When we say, “It’s raining cats and dogs,” we don’t mean literal animals are falling from the sky, but the phrase instantly conveys the idea of a heavy downpour.
 Or consider statements like, “The sky is blue” or “The sun sets in the west.”
 Scientifically speaking, the atmosphere scatters light, and the Earth’s rotation creates the illusion of a setting sun, but that doesn’t make these phrases any less meaningful or true in context.
 Similarly, when the Bible talks about the world, it might not match up with today’s scientific textbooks, but that’s not the point.
 Genesis 1 can offer a true theological vision of the world without functioning as a modern scientific explanation.

 Fourth, even where we can ease apparent tensions between Genesis 1 and modern science, it is still important to recognise that Genesis is doing something science, by design, does not try to do.
-Science excels at describing the mechanisms of the world: the patterns, processes, and regularities that make the universe intelligible.
+Science excels at describing the patterns, processes, and regularities that make the universe intelligible.
 But science is methodologically restricted to questions it can test, measure, and model, which means it typically addresses “how” far more directly than “why.”
-Genesis, by contrast, speaks with quiet insistence about purpose: that the material world is not merely a coincidence, but a meaningful reality.
+Genesis, by contrast, speaks with quiet insistence about purpose: that the material world is not a coincidence, but a meaningful reality.

-At the heart of the Genesis creation account is the claim that God stands as the ultimate cause: the author and sustainer of all that exists, whatever secondary causes may operate within creation.
-Affirming that is not a retreat from science, nor a refusal to investigate.
-If anything, it can strengthen the motivation to study nature, because the world is seen as coherent, ordered, and worth understanding.
-Empirical science, by its nature, cannot prove or falsify ultimate causation or purpose.
-Science is not designed to define or detect a purpose, although scientists may rationally infer a creative purpose underlying the universe.
+At the centre of Genesis is a simple claim that God is the ultimate cause of reality, the source and sustainer of all that exists, whatever secondary causes may operate within creation.
+That is not a retreat from science.
+If anything, it can deepen the impulse to study the world, because reality is seen as ordered, intelligible, and worth understanding.
+Science, by its own methods, cannot prove or disprove ultimate causation or purpose, though scientists may rationally infer a creative purpose underlying the universe.

-When materialists claim that reality is limited to whatever the material sciences can measure, they are not merely offering a scientific thesis.
-They are making a philosophical one.
-In that sense, the stance can resemble a fish insisting that only water exists and that “air” is a fiction, even though fish could not breathe if the water were not oxygenated by air.
-The point is not to mock, but to note a limitation: a method designed to study material causes cannot, by itself, rule out any deeper frame of meaning or purpose.
+When materialists say that reality is limited to what the material sciences can measure, they are not just making a scientific claim.
+They are also making a philosophical one.
+It is a bit like a fish insisting that only water is real and that air is imaginary (even though fish could not breathe if the water were not oxygenated by air).
+The point is that a method designed to study material causes cannot, by itself, rule out any deeper frame of meaning or purpose.

 Genesis, for its part, is not metaphysically neutral.
-It depicts creation as ordered toward ends, emphasising what the world is for, even while leaving open the specific material processes by which God may have brought about its physical structures.
-Holding that teleological centre steady matters, because it keeps God’s agency in view regardless of which descriptive mechanisms we accept in the material domain.
-Since Genesis is thoroughly teleological, God’s intention and activity take centre stage, almost to the exclusion of everything else.
+It presents the world as purposeful, focusing on what creation is for rather than spelling out the exact material processes by which God brought it into being.
+Keeping that teleological focus in view means God’s agency remains central, whatever mechanisms we think operated in the physical world.
+In Genesis, God’s intention and activity take centre stage, almost to the exclusion of everything else.
 Walton explains:

 “Whatever empirical science has to say about secondary causation, [it] offers only a bottom-layer account and therefore can hardly contradict the Bible’s statements about ultimate causation.
 Whatever mechanisms can be demonstrated for the material phase, theological convictions insist that they comprise God’s purposeful activity… The text looks to the future (how this cosmos will function for human beings with God at its centre) rather than to the past (how God brought material into being).
 Purpose entails some level of causation (though it does not specify the level) and affirms sovereign control of the causation process.”[iii]